Find below some indicative projects that the Smart Functional Materials Group of CEMATEP was participated.

 The aim of this project is the investigation in a systematic way of the performance of polymer based outdoor insulators used in high voltage applications under the climatic conditions of Crete and Greece and the development of a remote and real time diagnostic tool for the on-the-field evaluation of their functionality.
 Towards this end, initially the physical/chemical parameters affecting the functionality of the insulators will be determined, so that the influence of ageing on the basic characteristics and the functionality of the insulators will be better understood.
 Afterwards, the performance of various optical techniques (like Spectral Imaging, Laser Induced Fluorescence and Laser Induced breakdown Spectroscopy) will be examined regarding lab and field scale recognition of the functionality of the insulators.
 Upon deciding on the more appropriate diagnostic technique, the respective model correlating the diagnosis results with basic characteristics and functionality of the insulators will be developed, tested and optimized.
 Finally, a prototype diagnostic tool will be developed and tested as well as new polymeric material will be designed, exhibiting properties suitable for outdoor composite insulators.

 6. Photocatalytic active nanostructured coatings on fabric substrates for applications in air purification systems, PNII-RU-TE-2012-3-0202, grant of the Romanian National Authority for Scientific Research, CNCS – UEFISCDI (**792.220 RON).
-The project is implemented in CEMATEP through the Bilateral collaboration agreement No594/14/05.2013 between the lab and the Chemistry Department of Al. I. Cuza University.
+The project is implemented at CEMATEP through the Bilateral collaboration agreement No594/14/05.2013 between the lab and the Chemistry Department of Al. I. Cuza University.
 (2013-2016)

 The project has the following objectives:

-- •To obtain nanostructured ZnO based coatings on textile supports with controlled thickness, very good coverage, and robustness using as direct growth method different chemical simple routes (aqueous chemical growth, nonaqueous solution growth, and sol gel) using low cost precursors, and repeatability for potential commercial applications.
+- To obtain nanostructured ZnO based coatings on textile supports with controlled thickness, very good coverage, and robustness using as direct growth method different chemical simple routes (aqueous chemical growth, nonaqueous solution growth, and sol gel) using low cost precursors, and repeatability for potential commercial applications.